 Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at section 3 of this report.
-We are yet to complete our procedures in relation to arrangements to secure economy, efficiency and effectiveness in your use of resources.
+We will be issuing a qualified opinion in relation to arrangements to secure economy, efficiency and effectiveness in your use of resources.